 Flea control for cats is one of the most important issues for any cat owner to consider.
-This parasites feed on the blood of your pet, and can transmit a number of serious diseases.
+These parasites feed on the blood of your pet and can transmit a number of serious diseases.
 Flea bites can create allergies, transmit tapeworms, and can even cause life-threatening conditions such as hemolytic anemia.

 Get rid of your cat’s parasites - they may even affect you!

-Ignoring fleas on cats not only compromises your pet’s health, but also you and your family’s!
-Fleas and ticks not only bite cats and dogs, but also commonly bite humans, and can transmit serious diseases like bartonella.
-You may see a red spot or localised itchy rash at the bite site.
+Ignoring fleas on cats not only compromises your pet’s health but also you and your family’s!
+Fleas and ticks not only bite cats and dogs but also commonly bite humans, and can transmit serious diseases like bartonella.
+You may see a red spot or localized itchy rash at the bite site.

 What are fleas?